 This guide will provide you with general information about tax deductions in the United States for 2019 and 2020.
+For tax deductions related to the Coronavirus Aid, Relief, and Economic Security (CARES) Act, check out this article.
 Since everyone’s situation is different, always consult a financial advisor for advice specific to your tax situation and state.

 Let’s look at four key things that make a donation tax-deductible:

 Where you donate